mk-bluebird/Perplexity-Truth/SECURITY.md

   - Harass or harm users, or
   - Damage the project’s reputation.

+---

+## 9. Resistance to Neuromodulation “Kill Switch” Mandates

+Some future regulations might require:

+- Centralized “kill switches” that can remotely disable or alter user-modifiable code,
+- Backdoors that allow third parties to override user control in software interacting with BCI or neurodevices.

+This project commits to the following:

+- **No remote kill switches:**
+  - The codebase will not implement features that allow external parties (including states or corporations) to silently disable, backdoor, or override user-controlled analysis or documentation tools.

+- **Local-first architecture:**
+  - Where the software interacts with neurorights-relevant data, it is designed to:
+    - Run locally under user control,
+    - Use local configuration files for invariants and security policies,
+    - Avoid dependencies on centralized authorization services.

+- **Technical compatibility without surrendering sovereignty:**
+  - If future rules require some form of “safety interlock”:
+    - We will prefer transparent, user-controlled toggles (e.g., local config flags) over remote control mechanisms.
+    - Any such interlock must be:
+      - Visible in code and documentation,
+      - Under the user’s direct control,
+      - Not a hidden backdoor.

+- **No special access for third parties:**
+  - The project will not add code that:
+    - Grants privileged access to state agencies or private actors,
+    - Allows them to unilaterally override user choices or silence documentation.

+This “resistance declaration” is not a guarantee against external regulation, but it sets a clear design stance: preserve user sovereignty and neurorights while maintaining transparent, verifiable safety mechanisms.[web:139][web:145]
 Violations may result in reverting commits, blocking contributors, and reporting abuse through proper channels.